RajWebdeveloper-coder/Library-Management/README.md

 ### 🚀 Features

-- 📖 Add new books to the library
-- 🗑️ Delete books
 - 🔍 Search books by title
 - 💻 Fully responsive design
 - ⚡ Easy to manage and maintain
+- ⚡ Currently, the basic functionalities are implemented.
+More features will be added in the future.

 ---